IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

               ![keycloak workload deploy2](extras/images/keycloak_wk_deploy2.jpg)

-          - Keycloak application `statefulset` details:
+          - Keycloak application `statefulset` details (for keycloak component portion):
             - Note:
               - `StatefulSet` resource is equivalent to a special deployment used to manage stateful applications.
               - Each replica of the pod will have its own state and unique network identifier, and will be using its own stable persistent storage volume.
-              - The pod is created with a unique naming convention, for example, `<statefulsetname-0>`, `<statefulesetname-1>`, etc.
+              - The pod is created with a unique naming convention, for example, `<statefulsetname-0> as 1st pod`, `<statefulesetname-1>` as 2nd pod, etc.
-              - See `keycloak-0` in below pod details section.
+              - See `keycloak-0` as an example in below pod details section.
-              - As seen from the multiple examples, the resource of `Deployment` deploys a stateless application and is the easiest and most used resource for deploying an application.
+              - For comparion, the resource of `Deployment` deploys a stateless application and is the easiest and most used resource for deploying an application.
 If using a PVC (PersistenceVolumeClaim), all replicas will be using the same Volume and none of it will have its own state.

             - select `keycloak`